Sickness now, then horrible death

 - Only an innocent young woman's willing sacrifice of her blood to distract the vampire from the coming dawn can destroy him.

 - The animated Swiss parody "Nosferatu Tango" drives a stake into this trope: The innocent young woman took Brand ZZZZZ sleeping pills, which also lay Nosferatu to (eternal) sleep when the morning comes.

 - Our Vampires Are Different: As noted above, this film originated the idea that vampires burn in sunlight.
-Also, Schreck's vampire is rather uniquely portrayed as a rat-like monster and the personification of pestilence, as well as having a considerable semblance to some kind of ghost — the numerous scenes where Orlok seems to materialise or dematerialise at will (such as when carrying his coffin into his new lair), as well as the famous sequence where Orlok seems to sneak into Hutter's home as a disembodied shadow.
+Also, Schreck's vampire is rather uniquely portrayed as a rat-like monster and the personification of pestilence, as well as having a considerable resemblance to some kind of ghost.
+There are numerous scenes where Orlok seems to materialise or dematerialise at will (such as when carrying his coffin into his new lair), as well as the famous sequence where Orlok seems to sneak into Hutter's home as a disembodied shadow.

-- Pivotal Wake-up: The Trope Maker, and one of the creepiest moments in the movie.
+- Pivotal Wake-up: Orlok rising from his coffin in this manner on the ship is the Trope Maker, and one of the creepiest moments in the movie.

-- The Plague: When Orlock arrives in Wisborg, he brings disease with him.
-(Or he might just be busy eating people.)
+- The Plague: When Orlok arrives in Wisborg, he brings disease with him.

 - The Renfield: Knock, who was already under Orlok's control before the start of the film.